Citigroup Inc. (C) Stock Price and Analyst Predictions - News Heater

 Many brokerage firms have already submitted their reports for C stocks, with Odeon repeating the rating for C by listing it as a “Buy.”
 The predicted price for C in the upcoming period, according to Odeon is $50.51 based on the research report published on July 18, 2023 of the current year 2023.

-Volatility was left at 2.19%, however, over the last 30 days, the volatility rate increased by 1.72%, as shares sank -0.07% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.44% lower at present.
+Volatility was left at 2.11%, however, over the last 30 days, the volatility rate increased by 1.74%, as shares sank -2.58% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.56% upper at present.

-During the last 5 trading sessions, C fell by -3.59%, which changed the moving average for the period of 200-days by +4.86% in comparison to the 20-day moving average, which settled at $46.94.
-In addition, Citigroup Inc. saw 1.06% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, C fell by -2.49%, which changed the moving average for the period of 200-days by +0.36% in comparison to the 20-day moving average, which settled at $46.50.
+In addition, Citigroup Inc. saw -1.46% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading